telefonicaid/fiware-orion/doc/manuals/orion-api.md

   * If value is null, then `None` is used.

 * Attribute `metadata` may be omitted in requests, meaning that there are no metadata elements associated to the attribute.
-In responses, this property is set to `{}` if the attribute doesn't have any metadata.
-Depending if `overrideMetadata` is used or not, this sentence has two interpretations:
+What "associated" means depends on `overrideMetadata`:
-  * If `overrideMetadata` is not used (default behaviour) it is interpreted as "... meaning that there are no metadata elements associated to the attribute, **which need to be updated**"
+  * If `overrideMetadata` is not used (default behaviour), it means there are no metadata elements associated to the attribute, *which need to be updated*
-  * If `overrideMetadata` is used it is interpreted as "... meaning that there are no metadata elements associated to the attribute, **as a result of the the attribute update**"
+  * If `overrideMetadata` is used, it means there are no metadata elements associated to the attribute, *as a result of the the attribute update*"

+* In responses, this `metadata` is set to `{}` if the attribute doesn't have any metadata.

 The metadata update semantics used by Orion Context Broker (and the related `overrideMetadata` option are detailed in [this section of the documentation](metadata.md#updating-metadata).